laboon/ebook/text/60_combinatorial_testing.md

 We have met our strict manager's demand and reduced the number of tests by 25%.
 We have used a __covering array__ to determine a smaller way to check all 2-way (pairwise) interactions.
 This is actually not the optimal configuration for testing all combinations, as we used a naïve algorithm and did not check other possibilities (perhaps by selecting different tests whenever we had a choice, we could have covered even more cases).
 Although the particular algorithms and heuristics used are beyond the scope of this book, there are tools that will generate these covering arrays quickly and automatically.
 These combinatorial test generators---such as the free Advanced Combinatorial Testing System from NIST---are invaluable when attempting to generate covering arrays for a non-trivial number of variables.

 Using NIST ACTS with the IPOG algorithm, I was able to generate the following optimal covering array.
 With only four tests, it would literally be impossible to be more efficient, since each pairwise truth table will themselves require four different tests.
-Even more importantly, we have now exceeded the manager's expectations, cutting the tests down by 50% instead of the 25% that he demanded, yet still testing all pairwise interactions.
+Even more importantly, we have now exceeded the manager's expectations, cutting the tests down by 50% instead of the 25% that he demanded, yet still testing all pairwise interactions:

 ```
      BOLD       | ITALIC    | UNDERLINE